andremion/Hostel/README.md

 The local data source saves data into database.
 The [local] data source has its own models used internally as well as the [remote] data source has its own.
-The local data source uses database that saves data in [disk] while in testings is used a database that saves in [memory].
+The local data source uses database that saves data in [disk] while in testings is used a database that saves in [test].

 ## Libraries and tools used